obrien-lab-psu/entanglement_analysis_public/automate_ent_clustering/README.md

 it contains the following columns comma separated

 [1] label: cluster identification label
-[2] clust_size: # NC that have an entanglement present in cluster / total # NC in while protein with entanglement present
+[2] clust_size: # NC that have an entanglement present in cluster / total # NC in the protein with entanglement present
 [3] avg_ent_depth: average of the distribution of depths calculated for each crossing found in the cluster. the depth is defined by the following:
 - 1 - abs(0.5 - (Lc/Lt))
     - where Lc = the minimal number of residues between the native contact closing the loop and the crossing